-When you embark on your lemon curd journey make sure you pay attention to the quality of your lemons.
-Look out for nice, juicy ones.
+Look for nice and juicy ones.
 How to pick those out?
 I found that lemons which look really impressive with thick skin and not much “give” when you gently squeeze them are the ones with the least juice.
-Whereas the smaller ones, with thinner skin and slightly squashier when gently squeezed will yield you more juice.
-Not strictly very scientific but I think I’m onto something with this observation.
+Whereas the smaller ones, with thinner skin and slightly squashier tend to be more generous.
+Not strictly scientific but I think I’m onto something with this observation.

-To get as much juice out of them as possible make sure to let your lemons come to the room temperature and give them a little roll with the palm of your hand before squeezing, to get their “juices going”.
+To get as much juice out of them as possible make sure to let your lemons come to room temperature and give them a little roll with the palm of your hand before squeezing.
 In case you forgot to take your lemons out of the fridge in time but want to get on with making lemon curd, you can pop them in the microwave for 15-20 seconds to warm them up.
 Once out of the microwave, let them stand for a minute or so, give them a roll and you are ready to squeeze.

 Once all your ingredients are ready it’s time to get serious.
-For lemon curd success you will need 100% focus or else you will end up with scrambled gloop and it will all be lost!
+For lemon curd success you will need 100% focus or else you will end up with scrambled gloop and who wants that!

 I usually make my lemon curd in a pan over the low heat and it works for me.
 I know I cannot leave the mixture unattended and stop whisking for a split second.
 However, if it’s your first time making lemon curd or you simply want to be on a safe side, use bain-marie method (heatproof bowl set over the pan of simmering water) to make your curd.

-When whisking your mixture you are looking for consistency of slightly thicker custard which should take 12-15 minutes to achieve.
-Once you’re there, quickly pour your curd into hot, sterilised* jars.
+When whisking your mixture you are looking for consistency of slightly thicker custard which should take 7-10 minutes to get to (longer if using bain-marie method).
+Once you’re there, quickly pour your curd into hot, sterilised jars.
 Make sure you’ve got good oven gloves to handle the jars as even asbestos hands can get badly burnt here.